2025 Wellington City Council election: Airport shares

-In October 2023, the council's Long-term Plan, Finance, and Performance Committee, which comprises all members of the council and is chaired by Labour councilor Rebecca Matthews, proposed a sale of the council's 34% stake in the Wellington Airport as a part of the council's long-term plan.
+In October 2023, the council's Long-term Plan, Finance, and Performance Committee, which comprised all members of the council and was chaired by Labour councillor Rebecca Matthews, proposed a sale of the council's 34% stake in the Wellington Airport as a part of the council's long-term plan.
 The proceeds of the sale would go on to establish an Investment fund for use in the case of a natural disaster.

 On 30 May 2024 the Council voted 8–8, with Mayor Whanau casting the tie-breaking vote, to sell its stake in the airport.
 Green Mayor and Deputy Mayor, Whanau and Laurie Foon voted in favour of the sale despite the Green Party running on retaining public ownership of the airport shares.
 The sale was opposed by all of the Labour councillors, independent councillors; Ray Chung and Iona Pannett and Green councillors Geordie Rodgers and Nīkau Wi Neera.

 The sale caused a rift in the Green Party with Wi Neera and Rodgers voting against it.
 Green MP for Wellington Central and former Councillor, Tamatha Paul opposed the sale saying that opposition to privatisation was “fundamental” to Green principles and that any Green councillor who voted in favour of the sale would “undermine the credibility” of the party.
 The Green Party's 2022 constitution outlined opposition to selling shares and Green MP for Rongotai, Julie Anne Genter stated that she supported public ownership of infrastructure as a “general principle” but that the council was in tricky position.

 The sale of shares was unpopular with Wellington Unions and the general public.
 Before the sale occurred, a poll, commissioned by Unions Wellington, found that 74% of respondents opposed the sale, 51.4% of respondents said they would be less likely to vote for a councillor who voted for the sale and that a majority of supporters of all political parties in parliament except ACT opposed the sale.

 On 12 August 2024, a majority of councillors signed a notice of revocation, attempting to overturn the vote.
 The notice was signed by councillors who had previously voted against the sale except for Green councillor Rogers and Labour councillor Matthews.
 Independent councillors, Diane Calvert, Nicola Young and Tony Randle changed their decision and signed the notice.
 The notice however was overturned as invalid.

 In September, the council's chief executive confirmed another vote would be held on the 10th of October.
 The vote went 9–7 in favour for holding the shares and was voted for by those who had signed the earlier notice of revocation.